gawhelan/poca-scripts/README.md

     $ poca example python

-You will need to have a python interpreter aleady installed for the script to be executed successfully.
+You will need to have a python interpreter already installed for the script to be executed successfully.